sys1169/Hao_Portfolio/Crypto_Analysis_Prediction.md

 ![qweq](https://github.com/sys1169/Hao_Portfolio/assets/59571707/aa7ce9b5-a094-457a-8d96-aedd5d3ba0c4)

 #### Result: The decomposition chart suggests a seasonal effect influencing the fluctuations in Bitcoin prices.
 The spreading residuals observed indicate the presence of non-constant variance, implying that our predictive models may be subject to some degree of bias.

+### 3.2 Using FBProphet model

+The Facebook Prophet is an open-source forecasting tool designed for time series forecasting, is specifically designed to handle time series data with strong seasonality and multiple seasonality components.

 <details>
 <summary>Prophet model</summary>